punctualabstract/titlenova-api-docs/auth/scope.rst

         }
     }

-To obtain another user's scope, the same ``GET`` requests and parameters are available at this end point:
+To obtain another user's scope based on user ID, the same ``GET`` requests and parameters are available at this end point:

 **Endpoint:** ``https://auth.titlenova.com/scope/user/<id>``.